SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/io/recordstream/descriptions/global_recordstream.rst

 - `timeout` - connection timeout in seconds, default: 300
 - `retries` - number of connection retry attempts, default: 0
+- `no-batch` - disables BATCH mode to request data, does not take a value

 Examples
 ^^^^^^^^